seagle0128/.emacs.d/README.md

 # FAQ

-1. why is the modline messy?
+1. Why is the modline messy?

-> Powerline fonts are missing on your system.
+   Powerline fonts are missing on your system.
 Please install [powerline-fonts](https://github.com/powerline/fonts).

+1. How to search Chinese via pinyin?

+   In Emacs, `C-s !`